Sasank-5716/HTML_canvas/Advance_particle_system/README.md

 Reset: Click to regenerate all particles with new random properties.

-## Configuration
-You can adjust the simulation by editing the CONFIG object in the JavaScript:

-js
-const CONFIG = {
-    PARTICLE_COUNT: 150,   // Number of particles
-    GRAVITY: 0.25,         // Gravity force
-    ELASTICITY: 0.85,      // Bounciness on collision
-    FRICTION: 0.98,        // Friction (velocity loss)
-    MOUSE_RADIUS: 100,     // Mouse interaction radius
-    MOUSE_FORCE: 0.02      // Mouse attraction/repulsion force
-};
 ## Customization
 Colors: Particles use random HSL colors for a vibrant effect.